So Done (Alicia Keys song)

-"So Done" is a song by American singer Alicia Keys featuring Khalid.
-It was written by the artists alongside producer Ludwig Göransson.
-The song was released on August 14, 2020, through RCA Records as the sixth single from Keys' seventh studio album Alicia.
+"So Done" is a song by American singer Alicia Keys featuring fellow American singer Khalid.
+Written alongside producer Ludwig Göransson, the song was released on August 14, 2020 through RCA Records as the sixth single from her seventh studio album Alicia.
 The song is a mid-tempo R&B song and talks about living freely and on your own terms.
 A music video directed by Andy Hines was released on the same day and stars actress Sasha Lane alongside Keys and Khalid.

 Critical reception

 Entertainment Voices Adi Mehta wrote that the song "reaches new emotional depths, with a vulnerable intimacy from Keys that sends chills", adding that Keys and Khalid sound "wide-eyed and dreamy" on the song.
 Andy Kellman from AllMusic described it as "soft, intimate love ballad" on which "Keys and Khalid make an ideal pair".
 Meg Bishop from Minnesota Daily wrote that "[l]istening to the track feels like an act of self-care" adding that "[t]he song fits perfectly into the tracklist" with "some smooth lo-fi beats" and "the repeated lyrics, “I’m living the way that I want.”.
 Konstantinos Pappis from Our Culture Mag wrote that the song features “spare electric guitar and luminous vocals“ and that it “excel[s] at capturing an utterly entrancing mood” and “evokes a kind of listless, late-night vibe that somehow manages to amplify the album’s overall message of inner strength”.